dandarm/GNN/Motif prediction with Graph Neural Network.md

 negative samples, i.e., subgraphs that resemble the searched motifs but that are not identical to them.  close surroundings” (i.e., nearby vertices and edges, 1–2 hops away

-we observe that the larger the motifto predict becomes (larger 𝑘), the more advantages our architecture delivers.
+we observe that the larger the motif to predict becomes (larger 𝑘), the more advantages our architecture delivers.
 This is because larger motifs provide more room for correlations between their associated edges.
 Finally, SEAM also successfully predicts more arbitrary communities or clusters

 (1) identifying and formulating the motifprediction problem and the associated score functions, (2) showing how to solve this problem with heuristics and graph neural networks, and(3) illustrating thatgraph neural networks can solve this problem more effectively than heuristics